jay-tyler/data-petting-zoo/README.md

 string object and patlist is any iterable containing valid regex strings.
 This function searches string for any regex match definied by the iterable patlist.
 Handling for np.nan is provided (returning None).

+* getfamdf(DataFrame, namekey) --> DataFrame: DataFrame input can be any dataframe that contains an 'ls_namefam' column; namekey should be one of the namekeys defined as a key in name_rules.
+The returned DataFrame will be a sub-DataFrame containing rows with instances of namekey in 'ls_namefam.'

 #Description of geonames columns